300squarefeet/LetMoveMSI/README.md

 # LetMoveMSI

-Rust port of [werdhaihai/msi_lateral_mv](https://github.com/werdhaihai/msi_lateral_mv).
-Two crates in one workspace:

-- `bof/`: no_std Beacon Object File for Cobalt Strike.
-Authenticates to the MSI Server over DCOM, spawns a Custom Action Server, and calls `SQLInstallDriverEx` + `SQLConfigDriver` to install an ODBC driver whose Setup DLL executes on the target.
-- `driver/`: Rust cdylib (`odbcpivot.dll`) exporting `ConfigDriver`.
-A minimal payload that logs the caller's token context to a file.

-The technique is described in the SpecterOps write-up [DCOM Again: Installing Trouble Lateral Movement BOF](https://specterops.io/blog/2025/09/29/dcom-again-installing-trouble-lateral-movement-bof/) by Werd Haihai.
-The Custom Action Server bounce is Eliran Nasser's (Deep Instinct).

 String literals, log paths, and internal module names were rewritten so nothing byte-matches the upstream C source.
 Static signatures over the public repo would otherwise flag this port immediately.

 ## Requirements